openhab/openhab-addons/addons/binding/org.openhab.binding.somfytahoma/README.md

 - version (this is a firmware version of your Tahoma gateway)

-Roller shutters, exterior screens, garage doors and awnings expose these channels:
+Roller shutters, screens, blinds, garage doors, awnings & windows expose these channels:

 - position (a percentual position of the device, it can have value 0-100).
 For IO Homecontrol devices only (non RTS)!
 - control (a device controller which reacts to commands UP/DOWN/STOP)